douthwja01/CSI-artifacts/README.md

 # CSI-artifacts

-This respository is the public archive of the Cobot Safely Integrated (CSI:Cobot) project, containing the media and examples relating to our associated articles.
+This repository is the public archive of the Cobot Safely Integrated (CSI:Cobot) project, containing the media and examples relating to our associated articles.

 ## Acknowledgements